• Skip to primary navigation

 Butter and Chive Mashed potatoes

-You will still use the method above with the simmering water but in this step, you will need to have extra cream and butter on hand to help rehydrate the potatoes as they reheat.
+• How to re-heat mashed potatoes: You will still use the method above with the simmering water but in this step, you will need to have extra warmed cream and butter on hand to help rehydrate the potatoes as they reheat.
+You can also reheat the potatoes in the microwave on high heat until warmed through.

 That's it!
 Everything you need to make these amazing mashed potatoes.
-They will definitely be the hit.
+They will definitely be a hit.

 Pairing Ideas